Sterc/reviews/README.md

 # MODX Reviews
 ![Reviews version](https://img.shields.io/badge/version-1.0.0-brightgreen.svg) ![MODX Extra by Sterc](https://img.shields.io/badge/extra%20by-sterc-magenta.svg) ![MODX version requirements](https://img.shields.io/badge/modx%20version%20requirement-2.4%2B-blue.svg)

-Install the Reviews extra to have central review management.
+Install the Reviews extra for central review management.
 Each review contains the following fields: name, email, what Resource is being reviewed, rating 0-5, review content, active true/false.
 The extra becomes available in the 'Extras' menu after installing and comes with a Reviews-snippet to easily show one or more reviews on a page and has default-chunks out of the box, which you can of course change if you wish.

 ## Example snippet call